-If the bar seems too heavy to start, you have a few options:
+If the bar seems too heavy to start:

-- Look to see if the gym has a lighter barbell – some have a “women’s bar” or a “training bar” that usually weigh 30-35 lbs and 15 lbs, respectively.
-These are usually shorter, but that’s okay (just make sure it’s a straight bar.
-The ez curl bar is not a good alternative).
+- See if the gym has a lighter barbell – some have a “women’s bar” or a “training bar” that usually weighs 30-35 lbs and 15 lbs, respectively.
+These are usually shorter, but that’s okay!

-- Start out with dumbbells – while the movement is not the exact same, it allows you to build up the strength to be able to correctly handle the bar.
+- Start out with dumbbells – while the movement is not the exact same, it allows you to build up the strength:

 Note: If you finish your first workout with the bar and still aren’t comfortable with the movements, it’s never a bad thing to do your next workout with just the bar again.